 Have you ever wondered what you did wrong when a supposedly crispy batch of hash browns turns out mushy and soft?
-Or, why didn't that piece of chicken look as beautifully crisped as on the cookbook cover?
+Or when that piece of chicken doesn't look as beautifully crisped as on the cookbook cover?

 Perhaps you're making one of the most common mistakes beginners make in the kitchen.

-Since it was my friend's kitchen, I just handled the prep, chopping and seasoning, while she took a more hands-on role with the actual cooking.
-As the chicken cooked, I noticed that the browning process took much longer than the suggested 5 minutes.
-Even after 15 minutes, it never achieved the golden brown deliciousness promised in the photo.
+Since it was my friend's kitchen, I just handled the prep, chopping, and seasoning, while she took a more hands-on role with the actual cooking.
+As the chicken cooked, I noticed that the browning process took much longer than the suggested five minutes.
+Even after 15 minutes, it never achieved the golden-brown deliciousness promised in the photo.
 What was going wrong for my friend?

 Too much moving things around the pan, that's what.

 Months later, as I watched another friend push hash browns around the pan to no avail, I realized it's one of the most obvious and easy mistakes to make in the kitchen: If you fiddle around with everything in the pan too much, it won't brown properly.
 Instead, take a deep breath, resist the urge to stir, and count to 10.